coburnicus/jeffcoburn.com/uses/index.md

   - A couple Apple Magic Keyboards (mini and full size).
 These are nice on the wrists because they are so flat, but I can feel my fingers getting numb from pounding/bottoming-out the keys.
 I assume the only fix is more therapy.

-**Mouse/Trackpad**I have adopted the dual pointer lifestyle.
+**Mouse/Trackpad** I have adopted the dual pointer lifestyle.
 On the right side of the keyboard a [Logitech MX Master 3 for Mac](https://www.logitech.com/en-kw/products/mice/mx-master-3-mac-wireless-mouse.910-005696.html) that I swiped from herself after she moved up to a verticle style mouse.
 It does everything I ask it to.
 On the left side I have a Apple Magic Trackpad.
 The hope is that I will stave off RSI a little longer by using both hands, but I really only seem to use the righthand mouse.

 **Monitor** - I have a couple Dell U2713h that I've never loved and hope they die soon so I can ask for something +4k to spare my old eyes.
-They don't play nice with my new MBP (or vice versa).
+They don't play very nice with my new MBP (or vice versa).

-**Local Backup** - I used Time Machine to backup to a [My Passport Ultra](https://www.westerndigital.com/products/portable-drives/wd-my-passport-ultra-usb-c-hdd?sku=WDBC3C0010BSL-WESN).
+**Local Backup** - I use Time Machine to backup to a [My Passport Ultra](https://www.westerndigital.com/products/portable-drives/wd-my-passport-ultra-usb-c-hdd?sku=WDBC3C0010BSL-WESN).
 These things seem to die more often than they should.
 This one is solid state, so I'm hoping the lack of moving parts might keep this thing in the mix longer.

 **Dock** - Everything is plugged into [CalDigit TS4 Thunderbolt 4 Dock](https://www.caldigit.com/thunderbolt-station-4/).
 I like this thing because it allows me to have one USB-C cable go to my MacBook and that's it.
 I can then have multiple monitors, backups, chargers, speakers and cables/connectors all ready to go.